50 Useful Phrases for Discussions in English

 - What ___________ said made me think (of)…

 Good conversations are organic.
 This means they develop naturally in a continuous process.
 What one person says leads to something else.
-This continues on and on as people add more information and/or ask new questions.
+This continues on and on as people add more information and continue to ask new questions.
 To do this, you have to listen well.

 5. Useful phrases for telling what you heard: